 And here is a treat he has always enjoyed.
 I hope to make it for his son one of these days.

-To make this, you’ll need pretty much the same ingredients you’d use for cinnamon toast Bread (I prefer wheat), Sugar, Butter, and Cinnamon, plus Cream Cheese, an Egg, and Vanilla.
+To make this, you’ll need pretty much the same ingredients you’d use for cinnamon toast Bread (I prefer wheat), Sugar, Butter, and Cinnamon, plus Cream Cheese (check out my easy homemade cream cheese recipe), an Egg, and Vanilla.

 I try to get one of the nice long squared off loaves of bread for this and the store brand usually has what I am looking for.
 We save the more expensive bread for our sandwiches and such.
 I don’t use leftover bread of this but rather buy a brand new loaf so I can make enough to freeze and last a little bit.